johnbeve/PHI-696/Project-2/Peihong_Xie_Project_2_50375781.md

 It is clear that $I_1$ is a model of T<sup>1</sup>, and $Spider$ has an instance _d_ in $I_1$.
 So $I_1$ is a finite model of $Spider$ with respect to T<sup>1</sup>.

 (3) Finite model property (FMP) of a description logic is very important if we wanna design a decidable algorithm for the satisfiability of its concepts, and thus determine a conceptual hierarchy of that logic.
 But if we want a more expressive description logic like _ALCIN_, then FMP can be sacrified for its expressive power.
 Also, sometimes we are required to check the consistency of some knowledge base.
-In that case, FMP is very useful because that knowledge base may not have a finite model.
+In that case, FMP is not very useful because that knowledge base may not have a finite model.

 **[8]** Following up on the preceding , explain the _tree model property_.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.